-Similar to entrapment, § 4 immunity does not negate any element of a marijuana-related crime; rather, it provides immunity from arrest, prosecution, or penalty to marijuana users who meet certain delineated requirements.3 MCL 333.26424.
-Like a defendant who proves entrapment, a defendant is entitled to dismissal of any marijuana-related charges if he or she qualifies for § 4 immunity under the MMMA.
-See MCL 333.26424; People v Tuttle, 493 Mich 950; 828 NW2d 375 (2013); People v Hartwick, 493 Mich 950; 828 NW2d 48 (2013).
-Thus, a trial court's factual determination that entrapment is proved always results in the dismissal of charges against a defendant; just as is the case if entitlement to § 4 immunity is established.
-Moreover, the reasoning behind entrapment principles is also applicable to § 4 immunity because, like entrapment, a body of precedent to guide future police conduct is important to the application of § 4 immunity, which is meant to protect against arrest, as well as prosecution and penalty.
-Also, as is likely in entrapment cases, it is similarly likely that the knowledge of admitted marijuana possession may "infect" a jury's ability to determine whether § 4 immunity is applicable in a given situation.
-These similarities weigh in favor of finding that § 4 fact-finding should be determined by the trial court.
+Similar to entrapment, § 4 immunity does not negate any element of a marijuana-related crime; rather, it provides immunity from arrest, prosecution, or penalty to marijuana users who meet certain delineated requirements.
+MCL 333.26424.
+Like a defendant who proves entrapment, a defendant is entitled to dismissal of any marijuana-related charges if he or she proves that he or she qualifies for § 4 immunity under the MMMA.
+See id.; People v Tuttle, 493 Mich 950; 828 NW2d 375 (2013); People v Hartwick, 493 Mich 950; 828 NW2d 48 (2013).
+Moreover, the reasoning behind entrapment principles is also applicable to § 4 immunity because a body of precedent to guide future police conduct is important to the application of § 4 immunity, which is meant to protect against arrest, as well as prosecution and penalty.
+Also, as is likely in entrapment cases, the knowledge of admitted marijuana possession may "infect" a jury's ability to determine whether § 4 immunity is applicable in a given situation.
+These similarities weigh in favor of holding that § 4 fact-finding should be done by the trial court judge.

-Further, the language of § 4 itself provides an additional basis for finding that the question of immunity ought to be decided by the trial court.
-MCL 333.26424 provides that both qualifying patients and primary caregivers that have been issued and possess a registry identification card "shall not be subject to arrest, prosecution, or penalty in any manner."
+Further, the language of § 4 itself provides an additional basis for holding that the question of immunity ought to be decided by the trial court judge.
+MCL 333.26424(a) and (b) provide that both qualifying patients and primary caregivers who have been issued and possess a registry identification card "shall not be subject to arrest, prosecution, or penalty in any manner."
 For this protection to have meaningful effect, the immunity must be afforded at the earliest possible stages of any investigation or subsequent court proceedings.
 The delay occasioned by having to wait for a jury to be impaneled to resolve factual questions would hinder the implementation of § 4 immunity.
 Assigning the trial court the duty of determining factual questions regarding the applicability of § 4 immunity will result in a more expeditious resolution of immunity claims.